ButterFlyDevs/IVCheckerBackEnd/docs/deployment.md

     Please enter numeric choice or text value (must exactly match list item):  3

+After we need generate the OpenAPI configuration file.
+First we generate the specifications of our api in swageer format:

+    > python lib/endpoints/endpointscfg.py get_openapi_spec main.IVCheckerApi --hostname main-api.endpoints.ivcheckerbackend.appspot.com

+And after we upload this file to our linked project with the same gcloud tool:

+    > gcloud service-management deploy ./ivcheckerv1openapi.json

+    ...

+    Service Configuration [2017-03-04r0] uploaded for service [main-api.endpoints.ivcheckerbackend.appspot.com]

+To end we need copy this info in app.yaml in `env_variables`.

 After, we only need execute `gcloud app deploy`.

 When we execute this the app will be deployed, and we will need choose where we want deploy (we are going to select europe) and after a while we can see the url to our project developed in Google App Engine.
 See this example:

-    $ gcloud app deploy
+    > gcloud app deploy
     You are creating an app for project [ivcheckerbackend].
     WARNING: Creating an App Engine application for a project is irreversible and the region cannot be changed.
 More information about regions is at